 Sustainable and environmentally-friendly dog food

 Sadly, dogs have been exposed to very low-quality food for decades.
 The rise of the internet has helped shed light on the issue of where dog food comes from and how it’s made.
-Often times, cheap dog food is made by combining the scraps of waste from farm animals after they are sectioned away for human food.
+Often, cheap dog food is made by combining the scraps of waste from farm animals after they are sectioned away for human food.
 Therefore, if you support sustainable dog food brands, you’re less likely to be supporting large-scale factory farming, which has a substantial environmental impact.

 Low-quality dog food is usually also mixed in with cheap corn feed filler, which is unhealthy for dogs and fattening.
 The lack of regulation in the pet food industry has resulted in frequent dog food recalls due to bacteria like Salmonella and E.Coli being found in the food.
 Cheap dog food is also loaded with chemical additives and preservatives, rendered animal by-products, growth hormones, antibiotic-fed protein, dyes, and allergens — all of which can make your dog sick.